NagAlex/Java-Basic/README.md

-# Java-Basic
 Basic Java programs.
+Such as: calculating factorial(n), viewing Fibonachi row, and a simple Loto-programm